PayFabric/Release-Notes/README.md

 **ADDED.** Provide ability to set the accepted tender type via Wallet Link API and PayLink Portal.

-API: add AcceptType field in Create Wallet Link request body
+From API, add AcceptType field in Create Wallet Link request body

 0 or null or other value: Accept both credit card and ECheck